Skip to main content

 This year, there are two sections for the Oral Presentations: PowerPoint Presentations and Poster Presentations.
 Both the PowerPoint and the Poster Presentations will have the following categories: Fundamental Sciences, Clinical Sciences and Surgical Sciences.

-You may submit as many abstracts as you would like, but if more than one of your abstracts are accepted, please note that you will be contacted by our team to select which one of them will be presented, given that you can not present more than one abstract, regardless if they:
+You may submit a maximum of 4 abstracts but if more than one of your abstracts are accepted, please note that you will be contacted by our team to select which one of them will be presented, given that you can not present more than one abstract, regardless if they:

 • are in different contests (Poster versus PowerPoint Presentations)